 The Chair, in his/her discretion, may allow presentation or testimony out of order, limit duplicative or irrelevant testimony, set reasonable time limits on testimony, and may take other action necessary for the orderly, appropriate conduct of the meeting.

-The Commission’s recommendations on each application or matter under consideration will be based on criteria in general conformance with the current Town Master Plan or Comprehensive Plan.
+The Commission’s recommendations on each application or matter under consideration will be guided by criteria in general conformance with the current Town Master Plan or Comprehensive Plan, regulatory bodies, and practices and recommendations of conservation groups.

 Agenda Items for New Business must be received by the Chair at least four (4) calendar days prior to the date of the meeting at which consideration is sought.
 Items and materials received by the Chair after that time (and prior to the final deadline for the posted notice) will only be placed on the agenda if deemed by the Chair to be essential to fulfilling statutory obligations.